Everything You Need to Know About RV Antifreeze

 You can do this by adding a water pump bypass or disconnecting the line to the pump and connecting a three-foot hose.
 You’ll need the proper fitting to connect the hose to the pump, and then you can insert the other end of the hose into your bottle of antifreeze to pump it through the system.
 Before pumping through the system, ensure your water heater is effectively bypassed.

-We don’t recommend adding antifreeze to your freshwater tank because it can require up to 10 gallons before the pump can pick it up, especially if your tank has a side pickup.
+We don’t recommend adding antifreeze to your fresh water tank because it can require up to 10 gallons before the pump can pick it up, especially if your tank has a side pickup.
 The antifreeze will need to completely cover the pickup opening to keep the pump from sucking air.
 You’ll also need to spend a lot of time flushing the fresh tank when de-winterizing your RV to get it to stop foaming at the faucets.

-How to Flush Antifreeze Out of an RV
+How To Flush Antifreeze Out of an RV

 Once you’ve winterized your RV, you’ll have antifreeze throughout your plumbing lines, in the P-traps, and a small amount in each of your holding tanks.
 Before you can safely use your RV’s water system for showering, washing dishes, and drinking, you’ll need to flush all traces of antifreeze.